-Make DC the global center of policy discussion and technology development pertaining to mobility, including autonomous vehicles and the future of work, and other emerging ‘smart’ transportation technologies and software subject to significant regulations in an urban environment.
+Make DC the global center of policy discussion and technology development pertaining to mobility, including autonomous vehicles (AV) and the future of work, and other emerging ‘smart’ transportation technologies and software subject to significant regulations in an urban environment.
 Approach: 1) support the annual MobilityTalks International conference; 2) review regulatory environment and adjust accordingly; 3) identify existing activity happening in DC and create more opportunities to showcase related innovation, possibly in coordination with neighboring jurisdictions that have more available land for testing space.

 April 2018: Mayor Bowser joined Uber CEO Dara Khosrowshahi during his first trip to Washington, DC for a panel discussion on the Future of Mobility at Uber’s new Greenlight Hub, a driver resource center in Ward 7.
 At the event, Uber announced a first-of-its-kind partnership to share data with cities in partnership with the National Association of City Transportation Officials (NACTO).
 This data share will be piloted in Washington, DC in partnership with the Department of For-Hire Vehicles (DFHV) and the District Department of Transportation (DDOT).
 Read more here.